Category: ethics

 So it is here the question inevitably arises that if animals do not possess rights, neither, therefore, do babies — or, at least, those babies who only have a few months to live — and nor, for the same reason, do severely brain-damaged people, who are unable to exercise a rational faculty.
 This flimsy peg (the so-called “argument from marginal cases”) is the postmodern peg that animal rights activists are now hanging their entire case upon.

-The second thing to be said is that severely brain-damaged people do not possess actual rights, for the very reason that they are not able to think and reason.
+The second thing to be said is that severely brain-damaged people do not possess actual rights, for the very reason that we outlined above: they are not able to think and reason.
 The unalienable right to life, liberty, and property hinges upon the capacity to think, which implies choice, and also upon one’s knowledge.
 In the same way that healthy children develop the moral faculty gradually, over a span of years, (healthy) children develop rights gradually as they mature into independent beings.
 Brain-damaged humans who cannot exercise the power of rationality — which is to say, morality — cannot, obviously, exercise their rights, because those rights reside in the very thing these people lack.
 Thus she (or he) does not possess actual rights.
-The protection of these people is something granted them for being a part of the human species (and, of course, the chance of a medical breakthrough).
+The protection of these people is something granted them for being a part of the human species (and, of course, the chance of medical breakthroughs).

-In any case, the attempt to grant animals rights on the basis of so-called marginal human cases does not at all follow.
+In any case, the attempt to grant animals rights on the basis of so-called marginal human cases does not follow.
 In fact, it is to negate the very term rights by assuming that marginal cases are the norm and therefore the standard.
-To grant, for instance, an animal “the right to be left alone” (as it’s often phrased these days) means, among many other things, that there can be no such thing as meat-eating (even under dire conditions), but more than that: there can be no such thing as the domestication of animals, and no such thing as pet ownership; for, obviously, rights preclude any sort of humans-eating-or-owning-other-humans.
+To grant, for instance, an animal “the right to be left alone” (as it’s often phrased these days) means, among many other things, that there can be no such thing as meat-eating (even under dire conditions), but more than that: there can be no such thing as the domestication of animals, and no such thing as pet ownership: obviously, rights preclude any sort of humans-eating-or-owning-other-humans.
 If, moreover, it were proven that plants also feel pain and also possess sentience, as many people believe, then plants too possess the “right to be left alone,” and human beings starve because we possess moral agency, while the rest of the animal (and plant) kingdom does not starve, because they are held to no such standards — for the very reason that humans are held to such standards: the rational mind.

 (If you think plant rights is a far-fetched idea, don’t read this.)